Get E-Book

 Re-Exports

-A module can forward bindings from another module without creating local variables for them:
+A module can forward exports from another module without creating local variables for them -

 js